How to add borders to an image in Markdown?

 Sample code

-<img srce.jpg" alt="your-image-description" style="border: 2px solid gray;">
+<img src= "image.jpg" alt="your-image-description" style="border: 2px solid grey;">

-Replace the image.jpg with your image URL and add the alt text for your image in place of "your-image-description"
+Replace the image.jpg with your image URL and add the alt text for your image in place of "your-image-description".

 You can adjust the border width, style, and color by modifying the style attribute as desired.

-In the above sample code, we use the style attribute to add
+In the above sample code, we use the style attribute to add the following:

 Outcome